 Cloning an existing Windows installation to an NVMe SSD is an easy way to switch without having to reinstall everything from scratch.
-In this guide, we'll walk you through the process of cloning Windows 11/10 to an NVMe SSD and how to get the most out of your new drive.
+In this guide, we'll walk you through the process of cloning Windows SSD to NVMe and how to get the most out of your new drive.

 Before you begin, make sure you have the following items ready: